Running Rails on Heroku Update

 The top open request from our recent survey has been for memcached.
 Memcached is a simple, fast and scalable in-memory object caching system.
 Dynamic web applications use memcached to store frequently used data, reducing database load.
 The Heroku memcached add-on is built on the NorthScale distribution of memcached (NorthScale Memcached Server) which includes an advanced, per-user security model.
 The service is fully managed by NorthScale – a company formed and run by leaders of the memcached open source project.

 All Heroku users can use the add-on today.
-Read the docs for full details on getting started and add away.
-We’ll be using this beta period to analyze usage, determine...
+We’ll be using this beta period to analyze usage, determine final pricing, and collect user feedback.
+We are aiming for a...

 Heroku Casts: Queue Depth & New Relic